green-fox-academy/prg-autumn-camp-2018/introduction-to-dom-manipulation.md

 - Change the text to `Power of DOM` of the third if the `word` is cool, otherwise change the fourth one

 ### Exercise 03
-- Get your solution of the fourth exercise from yesterday
+- Get your solution of the fourth exercise from the 1st day
 - Create and include a `scripts.js` file just like before
 - Create an array with your neighbours' (at your table) names and yours
 - Using `forEach` add each name to the `<ul>` list